JonlucaB/CafeMonetDisplay/README.md

 the 'onLoad' tag wasn't working for me either, so I used....

+So I actually just scrapped my whole 'calendarData.jsx' file  because it was just too messy.
+It wouldn't load those google scripts and I gave up on that, and it turns out OAuth2.0 is easier on my side than OAuth1.0 ever was.
+I just need to give it a good redirectURL.
+I got an implementation of it off of this blog on DESCOPE https://www.descope.com/blog/post/oauth2-react-authentication-authorization

 # GoogleCalendarAPI

 I set up the Google project to accept requests from the 'https://cafe-monet-display.vercel.app' URI, but who knows if it is actually going to work from there.
 I want to see how the redirect works, and if I can get multiple users permission to use the project and therefore get access to the Google Calendar API